Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

 What Makes It So Sweet?

-Now that you know the basics of a perfect keto cake, let’s talk frosting.
+Now that you know the basics of a perfect keto cake, it’s time to talk frosting.

 Buttercream is typically made by whipping powdered sugar and butter, but that doesn’t mean you have to kiss it goodbye on keto.